-An important step in developing a new social media campaign is planning how you are going to measure the effectiveness.
+An important step in developing a new social media campaign is planning how you are going to measure social media success.
 Without set measurements in place, you’ll have no way of tracking whether or not your campaign was a success.
-As you develop your campaign, consider what your end goal is (or what your main KPIs are – key performance indicators), this can assure you develop a campaign that will drive the type of results you are looking for.
+As you develop your campaign, consider what your end goal is (or what your main KPIs are – key performance indicators), this can assure you develop a marketing campaign that will drive the type of results you are looking for.

 On Facebook, Instagram, and Twitter, there are a few commonly tracked metrics for social media campaigns, including: reach, impressions, page likes, engagements, and site traffic.
-Depending on the goal of your campaign, you may want to run your campaign on only certain channels, and it may be important to track only certain metrics.
-However, setting cross-channel benchmarks for your following size, engagement rate, average reach/impressions, average comments and shares is a crucial step for fully understanding the overall effectiveness of your campaign.
+Depending on the goal of your campaign, you may want to run your digital marketing agency’s campaign on only a certain social media channel, and it may be important to track only certain social media metrics.
+However, setting cross-channel benchmarks for your following size, engagement rate, average reach/impressions, average comments and shares is a crucial step for fully understanding the overall effectiveness of your marketing campaign.

 How To Track Social Metrics On Each Channel: